blenderous/blenderous.github.io/cv.md

 ### Javascript *(level: medium to advanced)*
 - Completed the lesson on react `ReactJS`part 1, from codecademy.
 - Created a web application using `NodeJS` and `ExpressJS` express for the backend and `jQuery` for front-end.
 For database, I have used `MongoDB`.
-Link to the application: https://daily-checklist-app.herokuapp.com/
+Link to the application: [Click here](https://daily-checklist-app.herokuapp.com/ "Application")
 - Learning to use ES6 and Babel.
 - Learning Angular 6
 - Experienced in using `Angular js` version 1 to make DOM manipulations, interactive elements and to have modular front end code